google/digitalbuildings/ontology/docs/building_config.md

 *   **Type:** A valid, fully qualified Digital Buildings entity type that represents this entity
 *   **Id:** A globally unique identifier for this entity.
+*   **cloud_device_id:** the cloud device id from the cloud iot registry.
+    This field is mandatory when a translation exists.
 *   **Connections:** Used to specify connections from other entities (sources) pointing to this entity, with connection types.
 Entities are keys and cannot be repeated.
 Values are one or more connections, specified as a single